digital-peace-talks/Eperiment-1-Synonymity-Scoring/README.md

 ## About

-Segments texts, extracts keywords and conducts a synonym set walk for every possible keyword pair.
+Segments texts, extracts weighed keywords, conducts a synonym set walk for every possible keyword pair and stores the calculated distances.

 Parts of this research project will happen inside [Colaboratory](https://colab.research.google.com/drive/1iGL_J01I-SAtw2HG8uoJMLgYhYqMzzAK) as well.